 The nature of God is to give.
 He doesn’t throw down penny candy.
 He gives out of his storehouse and empties it into empty places.
 He pours water out on dry ground.
 He pours out His Spirit on those who ask for Him.
 He pours out His wisdom to those who seek it, according to Proverbs.
 He pours out His thoughts to anyone who aches to know the mind of God for their times.
 Wherever there is emptiness, it can be filled.

 In these days, the mind of God begs to be shared through His prophets.
-This world needs a kingdom clash and there won’t be one without intercessors asking God to pour out His Spirit on an earth that is empty of knowledge.
+This world needs a kingdom clash but there won’t be one without intercessors asking God to pour out His Spirit on an earth that is empty of knowledge.
 “And it shall come to pass afterward, that I will pour out my Spirit on all flesh; your sons and your daughters shall prophesy, your old men shall dream dreams, and your young men shall see visions.
 Joel 2:28

 God loves His creation and when He saw our emptiness, He sent Jesus, who “emptied Himself, taking the form of a bond-servant, and was made in the likeness of men.”
 Philippians 2:7 This was called kenosis, from the Greek verb meaning, “to empty.”
 The incarnation was living proof that God gives everything for those He loves.